National leader Simon Bridges unveils details of the party's 'regulation bonfire' plan

 The plan includes a previously announced policy of repealing and replacing the Resource Management Act (RMA) and appointing a Minister for Regulatory Reduction.

-National leader Simon Bridges this morning promised to get rid of 100 regulations in six onths, if the party is elected to Government after September 19.
+National leader Simon Bridges this morning promised to get rid of 100 regulations in six months, if the party is elected to Government after September 19.

 READ MORE: